Have you given the word ‘equinox’ any thought since high school? Do you know which date it falls on? Why it’s important? What it actually is?

 Embrace it, as many have learned so far.
 This way you will never let weather affect your mood or your willingness to live life to the fullest.
 Also, another piece of advice that will let you brave the oh-so-dreaded Equinox and emerge from the depths of Winter unscathed, as well as a better human being – exercise.
 Yes, many people let themselves go during winter.
 Yes, you’re covered, you’re not going to the beach, no one sees your body, etc. However, exercise keeps your immunity strong, your soul vibrant, and your mind clear.
 Don’t dismiss it.
 And just imagine how strong, in shape and happy you’ll be when spring and summer finally come.

-The Crew at Hipper wishes you a cold-but-warm-on-the-inside winter, a glorious autumn, and a Happy September Equinox!
+We wish you a cold-but-warm-on-the-inside winter, a glorious autumn, and a Happy September Equinox!